-The asset valuation method tends to produce the lowest value for a business because it assumes that the business doesn’t have any goodwill, another intangible asset.
-In accounting, goodwill is defined as the difference between a company’s market value (what people are willing to pay) and the value of its net assets (assets minus liabilities).
+This valuation method produces the lowest value for a business since it assumes the business doesn’t have any goodwill.
+Goodwill is defined as the difference between a company’s market value (what people are willing to pay for it) and the value of its net assets (assets minus liabilities).

 Like what you’re reading?
 There's even more content on our social media – why not follow us to keep up to date with all things Gazprom Energy?